Winnebago County Court Records

 Searching Criminal Court Records

-Criminal case records can be searched in three ways:
+Criminal case records can be searched three ways:

-2. In-person at the Clerk of Courts — Visit the office at 415 Jackson Street, Oshkosh, and use the public access terminals or request assistance from staff.
-You will need the defendant’s full name and, ideally, date of birth.
+- In-person at the Clerk of Courts — Visit the office at 415 Jackson Street, Oshkosh, and use the public access terminals or request staff assistance.
+You'll need the defendant's full name and, ideally, date of birth.

 Statewide Criminal Background Checks